atlassian/atlassian-connect-example-app-node/src/content/config.md

     [Confluence](https://marketplace.atlassian.com/apps/1215092/web-fragment-finder-for-confluence?hosting=cloud&tab=overview)
     - `name`: a human-readable name for the page

-Please refer to our [documentation](https://developer.atlassian.com/cloud/jira/platform/connect-app-descriptor/#authentication) for more Connect app description information.
+Please see below for the app descriptor used in this example.
+Additionally, refer to our [documentation](https://developer.atlassian.com/cloud/jira/platform/connect-app-descriptor/#authentication) for more Connect app description information.